 Share training objectives with attendees before, during and after the meeting.
 They need to know what they need to know.

 Try giving trainers a list or menu of what’s available at the facility rather than asking for their requirements and matching it to the facility’s offerings.
 Perhaps the facility has great amenities the trainer can utilize that he or she hadn’t considered.

-Tags: Learning Curve, Event Planning, Event Planners, Strategic Planners, Strategic Events, Corporate Meetings, Corporate Events, Meeting Professionals International, MPI
+Tags: Planners Partnering With Supplier – Learning Curve, Learning Curve, Event Planning, Event Planners, Strategic Planners, Strategic Events, Corporate Meetings, Corporate Events, Meeting Professionals International, MPI